Socially-constructivist learning. Assessment literacy.

 Peter is a National Teaching Fellow and a Senior Fellow of the Higher Education Academy.
 He is an external examiner at Alliance Manchester Business School and at the Foundation Year Centre, Keele University.

 Peter has an exemplary teaching record.
-He has won an award for Outstanding Contribution to Teaching on the WBS UG Programme every year since the awards were first introduced in 2006-07, and prior to that on the MBA Programme every year from 2003-06.
+He has won a WBS Award for Outstanding Contribution to Teaching on the UG Programme every year since the awards were first introduced in 2006-07, and prior to that on the MBA Programme every year from 2003-06.
 He was awarded a Warwick Award for Teaching Excellence in 2010, having received a WATE commendation in 2006.
+His commitment to UG personal tutoring has also been recognised with WBS Awards in 2017-18 and 2018-19 for Outstanding Contribution to Pastoral Care.

-As Associate Dean, Peter launched the WBS Multicultural Scholars' Programme in 2012-13 for students from ethnic backgrounds that are under-represented in UK higher education; the first cohort of MSP scholars graduated in July 2016, all with good degrees.
-He also brought The Big Deal business and social enterprise competition for gifted and talented Year 10 pupils from WP schools to WBS in 2012-13.
+As Associate Dean (UG), Peter launched the WBS Multicultural Scholars' Programme in 2012-13 for students from ethnic backgrounds that are under-represented in UK higher education.
+The first cohort of MSP scholars graduated in July 2016, all with good degrees.

-Peter led the team that designed and developed the new Foundation Year entry route to the WBS UG Programme for students from disadvantaged backgrounds that admitted its first cohort of 25 students in October 2015.
+As Associate Dean (WP), Peter led the team that designed and developed the ground-breaking Foundation Year entry route to the WBS UG Programme for students from disadvantaged backgrounds that admitted its first cohort of students in October 2015.
 This achievement was Highly Commended in the Community Contribution category of the annual University Staff Awards in March 2016.
-All 25 students have now successfully completed their Foundation Year and six of them have been awarded MSP scholarships.
+In July 2019, 14 students from FY cohort 1 graduated BSc (Hons) (9 2.i's, 5 2.ii's) in Accounting and Finance, or Management, and a further 6 students, including 3 EY scholars who spent 2018-19 on a year-long work placement with the 'Big Four' accountancy firm EY, are on track to graduate in July 2020 along with 20+ students from FY cohort 2.

 Peter was previously Director of Studies at the ICMA Centre, University of Reading, from 2000-03; and Senior Teaching Fellow at WBS from 1996-2000.
 He has also held positions as Associate Director, Education, Swiss Banking Corporation; Principal Research Scientist, Gillette; Senior Geochemist and Team Leader of Integrated Reservoir Description, British Petroleum; and Teacher of Mathematics, Fettes College, Edinburgh.